 There has never been an outbreak of African swine fever in Great Britain.

-African swine fever is a notifiable disease.
-That means if you suspect it you must tell the Animal and Plant and Health Agency (APHA) immediately.
+African swine fever is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.

 How to spot African swine fever

 The signs of African swine fever are very similar to classical swine fever.

 - loss of appetite

 - sudden death with few signs beforehand